G-Core/product-documentation/documentation/cloud/logging-as-a-service/configure-logging-and-view-your-logs.md

 ---
 # Configure Logging and view your logs

 1\.
+Select the region under the project name.
+This is the location of the data center for deploying log storage.

+**Note**: Logging may be unavailable in some regions.
+In this case, choose the region that is geographically closest to your equipment.

+2\.
 In the **Cloud** menu, go to the **Logging** tab, click **Set up Logging**.
 The pop up will appear.
 Type the namespace in the field and click **Create**.

 <img src="https://assets.gcore.pro/docs/cloud/laas/configure-logging-and-view-your-logs/logging-create-namespace.png" alt="Create namespace" width="70%">

-2\.
-Select the region under the project name.
-This is the location of the data center for deploying log storage.

-Note: Logging may be unavailable in some regions.
-In this case, choose the region that is geographically closest to your equipment.

 3\.
 In the **Topics** section, click **Create topic**, name it, and click **Save**.
 We will create an index pattern for your topic in OpenSearch Dashboards with “@timestamp” as the default time field.

 <img src="https://assets.gcore.pro/docs/cloud/laas/configure-logging-and-view-your-logs/14420358788881.png" alt="OpenSearch Dashboards" width="80%">